ay-lab/mustache/README.md

 ### Dependencies

-Selfish uses some python packages to accomplish its mission.
-These are the packages used by selfish:
+Mustach uses some python packages to accomplish its mission.
+These are the packages used by mustache:

 1. numpy
 2. pandas